PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-catalog/module-selections.md

 - **Shipment modules - Opt for speed** - title.
 - **32% of e-commerce sites are chosen for their speed of delivery.
 Consider suggesting different delivery methods to win over more customers.** - excert paragraph.
 - **Discover the delivery solutions {arrow icon}** - link to Addons Marketplace useful shipment modules.

+## Bottom UI elements

+There is a block at the bottom, with the inspiring text _Anything is possible for your store!
+Discover all the features for your e-commerce success_ and the wide CTA button named _View all modules_.
+Clicking the button redirects with new blank page to the Addons Marketplace page.

+There is also a PNG first visit header, displaying the Prestashop Addons Marketplace thematic.

+## Multistores functionality

+Module suggestions do not affect the display by changing the other Multistores or Shop Groups.